Gareth Bale looks for a fresh start as golden stay in Madrid turns sour - KRDO

 Fresh start

-Bale’s loan move back to north London, still to be officially confirmed, would offer him a perfect opportunity to rekindle his career.
+Bale’s loan move back to north London offers him a perfect opportunity to rekindle his career.

 Despite the lingering questions around his fitness, it’s impossible not to view this as the ideal move for both Tottenham and Bale.
 There’s no doubt the forward still possesses world class ability, something this Spurs side desperately needs.